Quote of the Day

 Figure 1 shows my results.
 I determined the rate based on the state populations during 1975, which was the year the war ended.
 Marl Godfrey was correct – Oklahoma had a very high death rate during the Vietnam War.
-I should mention that the rate ranking varies depending on the year from which the population data was taken.
+I should mention that the rate ranking varies depending on the year from which the state population data was taken.

 Figure 2 shows a graphic with all the state data plus Washington DC and the territories of Puerto Rico, Guam, and American Samoa.
 The range of rates is startling – Guam, in particular, paid a heavy price.